Cogosense/DmcAccessServer/README.md

 ## Installing A Remote Gateway

-Equipment needed:
-1. Qotom Q1904GN computer.
-2. Ubuntu 20.04 USB installation media
-3. USB mouse, USB Keyboard and VGA monitor.
-4. Network connection.

-The Qotom Q1904GN comes with no OS installed and only an AMI BIOS.
-Plug in a VGA monitor, a USB keyboard and USB mouse.
-Plug in the Ubuntu USB installation media and the network cable to network port 1.

-Plug in the power and turn on the unit by pressing the recessed power button.
-Hit the F2 key while the AMI bios is starting.
-Then select Ubuntu from the boot menu.

-In the Ubuntu installation, select the option to erase and reformat the internal SSD and then select the minimal install option and set a user name.

-When the install is complete reboot the machine and remove the USB installation media.

-Reboot and login, start a terminal and do a software update:

-    sudo apt update
-    sudo apt -y upgrade

 Now copy the gateway installer file created by the DMC access server to the gateway and run it.
 (If a USB flash drive was used, the file may need to be